How to Stick to Your Renovation Budget

 A common problem when renovating a property is overcapitalisation.
 It’s overspending on a renovation by splurging on expensive kitchenware, bathroom accessories, flooring materials and furniture.
 These things cost more than what they will add to your property’s value.

 Prevent this from happening by finding out your home’s current market value when planning the renovation.
 The ideal renovation cost should not exceed 5% of that amount.
 It’s also advisable for you to research the market prices of the houses in your neighbourhood.
 This will allow you to set a desirable price range for your newly renovated property.

 Set a realistic budget

 Homeowners often set a budget that is too low for their renovation.
 In an attempt to save money, they initially will not consider getting professional services, but end up doing so in the end.
-They will initially commit to shopping for the best deals and lowest prices, but eventually fail to do so.
+They will initially commit to shopping for the best deals and lowest prices, but eventually, fail to do so.
 Don’t make the same mistake.
 Consider all the possibilities and set a realistic budget.
-It’s better to over budget and have extra money in your pocket than to fall short right in the middle of the renovation.
+It’s better to over budget and has the extra money in your pocket than to fall short right in the middle of the renovation.
 Finding new sources of funding can be extremely difficult at this stage.

 Be as specific as possible